technofocus-pte/csppwrplattechdepth/Labguide/UseCase-3/UseCase 3 - Custom Copilot for Enhanced Customer Experience.md

 1. Visit
     <https://www.microsoft.com/en-us/power-platform/products/power-pages>
-    and sign in with the same ID and password.
+    and sign in with the same Admin Tenant ID and Password.

     <img src="./media/image33.png" style="width:6.26806in;height:2.93889in"
 alt="A screenshot of a computer Description automatically generated" />